John-Brandon/PBR-Tier-System/README.md

 This code allows for a tier system approach to management strategy evaluation.
 The PBR formula as evaluated by Wade (1998) makes use of only the most recent estimate of abundance, irrespective of its precision and the number of estimates available.
 A tier system would assign species or stocks to different tiers based on the availability and quality of data.
 Ultimately, a tier system approach would serve to optimize available information for each stock.

-The Fortran and R code files are located in the `PBR Netbeans` folder. <a href="https://github.com/John-Brandon/PBR-Tier-System/tree/master/PBR%20Netbeans" target="_blank">The Readme.md file in that folder</a> contains an overview description of each code file.
+The Fortran and R code files are located in the `PBR Netbeans` folder. <a href="https://github.com/John-Brandon/PBR-Tier-System/tree/master/PBR%20Netbeans" target="_blank">The README.md file in that folder</a> contains an overview description of each code file and notes on running the R scripts.

 The Fortran code has been developed under Mac OS 10.9.5, using <a href="https://gcc.gnu.org/wiki/GFortran" target="_blank">the free, open source, GNU Fortran 95 (gfortran) compiler</a>.
 Instructions are provided below for compiling the Fortran code using the gfortran compiler.
 Compiled executables for Mac OS X and Windows <a href="https://www.dropbox.com/sh/qga2x5sq2h41vfp/AADlfFXYeO9MjfjrRor4-Z1Ca?dl=0" target="_blank">are available here.</a>